huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

 * `iptype` - (Optional, String, ForceNew) Elastic IP type.
 Changing this parameter will create a new resource.

+* `esc_group_id` - (Optional, String, ForceNew) Ecs group id.
+If specified, the node will be created under the cloud server group.
+    Changing this parameter will create a new resource.

 * `bandwidth_charge_mode` - (Optional, String, ForceNew) Bandwidth billing type.
 Changing this parameter will create a new resource.

 * `sharetype` - (Optional, String, ForceNew) Bandwidth sharing type.
 Changing this parameter will create a new resource.